Can over-automating damage a company’s hiring process?

 Distinguish room for improvement

-Take your time and be meticulous when planning a tech incorporation.
+Take your time and be meticulous when planning tech incorporation.
 Not every recruitment step needs an automation overhaul.
 It’s far more effective to review current processes and determine which areas could benefit from the technological input.
 Rather than making rushed decisions that could lead to drastic costly changes.

 Focus on where you want to see improvements and determine the software that could make this possible.
 For example, a hiring professional looking to manage their time more efficiently could reap the benefits of automated job application software.